deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 TKTKTK Explain the terms….

-In Java, you can think of the same formula like this:
+In Java, you can think of the formula to measure cosine similarity like this:

     public static double cosineSimilarity(double[] vectorA, double[] vectorB) {
         double dotProduct = 0.0;